 \section{Second order cross-correlations}

-First, to identify and select energy-correlated frequency modes for signal and idler photons, we bypass the VIPA-based demultiplexer and optimize the count rate of the 795 nm photons by tuning the FP$_{signal}$ cavity to $795.325\,$nm wavelength.
-Recall that the signal modes are spaced by $6.5\,$GHz.
-Hence, the FP$_{signal}$ cavity with LW$=\,6.1\,$GHz allows selecting predominantly a single spectral mode (but note that the two neighboring modes are also transmitted, although with significant loss).
-Next, we maximize the coincidence count rate by tuning the FP$_{idler}$ cavity.
-But since the 16 GHz-large bandwidth of this cavity is much broader than the idler mode spacing of 6.5 GHz, we subsequently add the VIPA-based demultiplexer to select individual idler modes with negligibly small cross-talk from neighbouring modes.
-This allows us to identify the energy-correlated signal/idler pair of modes, i.e. the modes for which the cross correlation coefficient is maximum.
+To identify and select energy-correlated frequency modes for signal and idler photons, we optimize the count rate of the $795\,$nm photons by tuning the FP$_{signal}$ cavity to $795.325\,$nm wavelength.
+As the signal modes are spaced by $6.5\,$GHz, the FP$_{signal}$ cavity with line-width LW$=\,6.1\,$GHz allows to select predominantly a single spectral mode (the two neighboring modes are also transmitted, but with significant loss).
+We maximize the coincidence count rate by tuning the FP$_{idler}$ cavity, first without the VIPA-based demultiplexer.
+Since the $16\,$GHz-large bandwidth of this cavity is much broader than the idler mode spacing of 6.5 GHz, we subsequently add the VIPA-based demultiplexer to select individual idler modes with negligibly small cross-talk from neighbouring modes.
+This allows us to identify the energy-correlated signal/idler pair of modes, i.e. the modes for which the cross correlation coefficient is at its maximum.

-Fig.\ref{fig:coincidences}(a) depicts a time-resolved coincidence-count histogram using such a pair of correlated signal-idler spectral modes.
+SM Fig. \ref{fig:coincidences}(a) depicts a time-resolved coincidence-count histogram using such a pair of correlated signal-idler spectral modes.
 Coincidences outside the peak are due to uncorrelated photons and detector dark counts.
-We obtain the total coincidence counts by integrating the counts within the correlation interval ($\delta\tau=2.5 $ns), and calculate $g_{s,i}^{(2)}$ by dividing the integrated coincidences by the noise counts accumulated over a time window of the same width \cite{Grimau2020}.
-The coincidence count rate within the detection window and $g_{s,i}^{(2)}$ is plotted in Fig.\ref{fig:coincidences}(b) and (c) as a function of the pump power.
+We obtain the total coincidence counts by integrating the counts within the correlation interval ($\delta\tau=2.5\,$ns), and calculate $g_{s,i}^{(2)}$ by dividing the integrated coincidences by the noise counts accumulated over a time window of the same width \cite{Grimau2020}.
+The coincidence count rate within the detection window and $g_{s,i}^{(2)}$ are plotted in SM Fig. \ref{fig:coincidences}(b) and (c) as a function of the pump power.
 The reduction of $g_{s,i}^{(2)}$ with increasing power indicates the increase in multi-photon emissions.
-For pump power $<\,50\,\mu$W, the detector dark counts dominate over the single photon detections, leading to a reduction in $g_{s,i}^{(2)}$.
+For pump power $<\,50\,\mu$W, the detector dark counts dominate the single photon detection events, leading to a reduction in $g_{s,i}^{(2)}$.
 For a pump power of $10\mu$W, the as-measured and the dark-count-subtracted $g_{s,i}^{(2)}$ values are $80$ and $1784$, respectively.
 These values are well above the classical limit of 2, demonstrating strong non-classical correlation between the signal and idler modes.